jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 ## Notation

-The dots in the chord diagrams that follow are labeled with the simple interval of each chord tone from the root.
+The dots in the following chord diagrams are labeled with the simple interval of each chord tone from the root.
 `R` is the root note,
 `3` is the major third,
 `b3` is the minor third, etc.